fnmdx111/woj-land/README.md

 information it has gathered.
 And users can directly `from your_lang_rf import rf` to facilitate their security settings.

+#### 2015.4.7
+With a lot of efforts, DJE finally came into being.
+Check out the sub-README.md to learn more.
+Remember that, starting small really helps.

 Contact
 ----
 For anything with regard to enhancements of woj-land, please file an issue.